Yoark/utils_srl/README.md

 - [ ] check the obtained mapping between img feat and text entities/(semantic roles)
 - [ ] visualize
 - [ ] Ablations : attention + others, compares to others. to investigate how much image helps
+- [ ] Check with the help of image, how is the error distribution changed.
 ## Testing
 - [x] Create toy dataset for debugging
 - [x] fix the ipdb bug